k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 </studio>

 In order to make the structure of the table schema clearer, group or ungroup a list of tables.
-For example, group all Billing Tables in the Customer LU.
+For example, group all Billing tables in the Customer LU.

 [Click for more information about Grouping and Ungrouping LU Tables](/articles/03_logical_units/16_LU_schema_group_and_ungroup_tables.md).